Too Busy for the Full Read?

 Each hole includes laser-cut numbers for easy identification, and you can pick from eight colors on the uprights and crossmembers.
 You can even mix and match to create a dual color scheme.

-REP has numerous accessories, including various safety options, different J-cups, ISO arms, the lat pulldown/low, etc. Overall, it’s a highly configurable rack that functions and looks great.
+REP has numerous accessories, including various safety options, different J-cups, ISO arms, cable systems, etc. Overall, it’s a highly configurable rack that functions and looks great.

 Pros